josh-collinsworth/joco-sveltekit/src/routes/blog/posts/introducing-svelte.md

 On the other hand, Svelte is comparably young.
 If I'm betting on which framework will improve more in the future _relative to its current position_, I'm backing Svelte, no question.

 <SideNote>
 It's worth mentioning that since Svelte started becoming popular, other frameworks have learned from it and closed the performance gap a bit.
-React is still generally significantly heavier, but Vue 3 is fairly comparable to Svelte performance-wise.
+React is still generally significantly heavier, but Vue 3 is fairly comparable to Svelte performance-wise in many cases.
 </SideNote>